Public Transport Commission: Activities

 A mandarin blue and riviera white livery was introduced on buses, suburban electric trains and ferries while freight wagons were painted in a teal blue livery.
+The livery earnt an affectionate nickname; "Shirley Blue" after the first Chef Commissioner Phillip Shirley.
 From November 1976, trains reverted to Tuscan red while ferries would revert to their Tuscan and green liveries in the 1980s.
-In November 1979, a modified livery for locomotives was introduced with the colours on the Tuscan and yellow painted ends reverted.The original logo had the letters NSW with arrows pointing east and west.
+In November 1979, a modified livery for locomotives was introduced with the colours on the Tuscan and yellow painted ends reverted.

+The original logo had the letters NSW with arrows pointing east and west.
 It was replaced in 1975 by the L7 logo.
 It would continue to be used, albeit with different colours, on buses and ferries until 1989 and on trains until 2010.

 In June 1974, the PTC took over the operation of Bowden's Bus Service route 79 from the Town Hall to Tamarama.
 In September 1975, the PTC began operating Denning coaches out of Dubbo when the Far West Express was replaced.

 While best remembered as an era of cutbacks, investment was made during the tenure of the Public Transport Commission with the following ordered: